fridaystreet/drone-ecs-node/README.md

 Let's take the containerDefintions parameter to start with.
 It's in the root of the task defintiion structure and it is an array of objects detailing each container.
 Inside the root of the first container object, our updated file has an additional  parameters called 'keys'

-How does the keys parameter work?
-When the configurations are merged together and the plugin hits an array of objects in the provided json file, it looks to see if a 'keys' parameter exists.
-If it does, then it looks through all of the array items in the current config and tries to match the values of those keys to parameters.

-If it is able to match all of the keys for a given object in the array, then it will look for merges for any other parameters in the original config that exist in the new config and are not set as keys.

 Coming back to the initial example of the container definition, the keys in the root of the first container in the array are 'name' & 'cpu'.
-So as name and cpu in the new configurtion match a container in the old configuration, any parameters in the root of the container object not set as keys will be updated.
+So as name and cpu in the new configurtion match a container in the old configuration, any parameters in the root of the container object in the new configuration not set as keys will be updated.
 In this case environment and portMappings can now be put through the merge process.

 The best way to think about it from this point is that the merge process is now passed the values of the portMappings parameter and starts the whole process above over again, but with the following